Special Educational Needs

 This seminar series explores the use of cultural disability studies theory, concepts and methods in research surrounding disability and popular culture.
 Students will develop in-depth knowledge of key issues relating to the portrayal of disability in various forms of popular culture (such as television, advertising, film and popular music) and ways of examining these issues within research.
 Students will learn about the role disability studies has in promoting critically informed responses to the representation of diversity in popular culture, and will explore connections between disability studies and cultural studies.

-Disability Studies, Arts and Education
+Disability and Disney

 Entry requirements